aliabbasjaffri/hackzurich-2022/README.md

 </p>

 - As an app aimed at giving to the user quick and efficient information, we wanted to work on a technology optimized for Mobile.
 React with Next.js provided a fast and easy way to showcase our app's main feature.
 In combination with Tailwind CSS, we were able to render easily a visually appealing webapp.

+## Challenges
+- There were significant challenges associated with the course of path that we took.
+We made sure to take valid and reasonable assumptions along the way to understand how we can make the most with the provided data.
+- The dataset from Sinsirion was lacking contextual information that would be necessary to teach a ML model to generalize.
+To cater for that, we had to stitch few datasets together to get some meaningful dataset to start from.
+- Retrieving, cleaning, aggregating and stitching different datasets together is quite a hard task.
+It is important to understand the sampling rate between different datasets as well as same units of measurement were used.
+- Understanding the target value to learn from an open data for a specific task was again a rigorous task.
+We had to verify that enough data exists in dataset so that training can be effective.